'Redemption' is word for revamped Ohio State defense

 “I’d say the attitude right now is redemption,” cornerback Jeffrey Okudah said on the first day of practice last week.

-The Purdue game was ugly for the Ohio State Buckeyes.
+The Purdue game was ugly for Ohio State.
 D.J.
 Knox ran for 128 yards and quarterback David Blough torched the No. 2 Buckeyes for 378 yards and three touchdowns.

 The Buckeyes went on to win a Big Ten title, but the debacle at West Lafayette, Indiana, kept them outside looking in when teams were selected for the College Football Playoff.